-GitHub is a website that allows users to contribute to open source projects.
+GitHub is a website that allows users to contribute to open-source projects.
 It’s also a platform for hosting your own projects.
 In order to find projects to contribute to, you can use the “Find Repos” option on GitHub.
 Read more in detail here: how to find projects to contribute to on github.

 So you’ve discovered a project on GitHub that you’d want to contribute to.
 How, though?
 You don’t consider yourself a developer, and you’re unfamiliar with source control lingo.
 Don’t be concerned.
 A Git pull request is the answer (PR).

 In this lesson, you’ll learn how to use a Git pull request to contribute to a GitHub project and get your code into a GitHub repository (repo).
+But besides that, you should consider getting the right pipeline software that can help you track your project more easily.

 GitHub Project Participation